 - Other certificates, proofs of performance and qualifications such as prizes, distinctions, former scholarships, etc. (in the case of foreign certificates or other foreign-language proofs of performance, please include an officially certified translation in German or English, if applicable with conversion into the German grading system).

-If you cannot provide us with an adequate conversion regarding your foreign certificates such as University entrance qualification or other graduation certificates, please contact Mrs Biewendt, STUDIS-Service, email@example.com, at least 4 working days before end of deadline.
+If you cannot provide us with an adequate conversion regarding your foreign certificates such as University entrance qualification or other graduation certificates, please contact Mrs Linnemann, STUDIS-Service, firstname.lastname@example.org, at least 7 working days before end of deadline.

 f) If in the current or coming semester you are no longer within the prescribed standard duration of studies for your course, please include with your application a free-form application for funding beyond the regular duration of studies, stating the reasons.

 Please refrain from enquiring about the status of the selection procedure.
 We will inform you of the result in writing.

 Students granted a scholarship receive a notice of approval.
 The notice of approval will include:

 - The period for which it has been approved

 - An indication that any extension of funding requires a new application